 Formerly known as Hiweed Linux, Deepin can be dated back to 2004.
 It is the first localization distribution based on Debian in China.
 Hogweed Linux was renamed Deepin in 2008 and got a business investment in 2011 to build a team focusing on desktop Linux distribution with tens of staff.

 Deepin cooperated with Sogou, WPS, Maxthon, and other partners in multiple aspects to build an ecological system based on Linux.
 With continuous research and developments, they were finally able to resolve compatibility problems due to porting software from Windows to Linux, so that users can smoothly move to the open and safe Linux platform.

 The Deepin Desktop Environment (DDE) is a skin out there used by many for its elegant looks.
 Deepin is based on HTML 5 technologies and features several customized software applications in addition to the DDE, including the Deepin control center, Deepin Music Player, Album, Browser, Screen Capture, and more.

 It uses its own set of apps that are getting better and better.
 The Deepin App store is the best one of any Linux distro.
 The Deepin package manager works perfectly with .deb files.
 The video player plays pretty much anything, it’s quite fast and light you can just drag the subtitles (.srt file) and bring them in.

 More importantly, the updates are working fine now, Old Deepin versions had a problem with the download speed from the Chinese servers but it’s all in the past now.
 Downloads are swift, and we’re lucky Deepin is a rolling OS.

-All the latest software are like Libra Office, Chrome, Spotify, Skype, VLC Player, qBittorrent, Popcorn times and many others are working pretty well here.
+All the latest software like Libra Office, Chrome, Spotify, Skype, VLC Player, qBittorrent, Popcorn times, and many others are working pretty well here.